XingxinHE/Hex/pages/Glossary.md

 - *lifetime*: the time from the initialization of an object until it becomes unusable (goes out of scope, is deleted, or the program terminates).

-- *linker*: a program that combines object code files and libraries into an executable program.

 - *loop*: a piece of code executed repeatedly; in C++, typically a for-statement or a  `while` -statement.

 - *move*: an operation that transfers a value from one object to another leaving behind a value representing “empty.”
 See also copy.

-- *move-only type*: a concrete type that is movable but not copyable.
+- *move-only type*: a concrete type that is movable but not copyable.m

-- *mutable*: changeable; the opposite of immutable, constant, and invariable.

 - *object*: (1) an initialized region of memory of a known type which holds a value of that type; (2) a region of memory.

-- *object code*: output from a compiler intended as input for a linker (for the linker to produce executable code).

-- *object file*: a file containing object code.

-- *object-oriented programming*: (OOP) a style of programming focused on the design and use of classes and class hierarchies.

 - *operation*: something that can perform some action, such as a function and an operator.

-- *output*: values produced by a computation (e.g., a function result or lines of characters written on a screen).

 - *overflow*: producing a value that cannot be stored in its intended target.